Machine Learning Methods in Visualisation for Big Data 2018

 Tutorial co-located with EuroVis 2018, June 4, 2018, Brno, Czech Republic

 Ian Nabney is 50th Anniversary Chair of Systems Analytics and the Executive Dean of the School of Engineering and Applied Science at Aston University.
 He received his BA in Mathematics from Oxford University and a PhD in Mathematics from Cambridge University.
 He has over 20 years’ experience in machine learning research, has published more than 80 papers (1900 citations), and is the system architect for the Netlab pattern analysis toolbox, which has been downloaded more than 40,000 times since 1999 (the accompanying book has been through three reprints), and the Data Visualisation and Modelling System (DVMS) which integrates data projection and information visualisation techniques to provide a rich interactive environment for data exploration and visual analytics.
 DVMS will be used for the demonstrations of generative models.
 He has won grants worth more than 3M GBP from EPSRC, the EU, TSB, and industry and has supervised 11 PhD students to completion.
 He is the Chair of the Natural Computing Applications Forum, a principal mechanism in the UK for exchange of ideas between academics and industry on natural computing technology and practical applications.

-Jaakko Peltonen is an associate professor of statistics (data analysis) at the School of Information Sciences, University of Tampere where he leads the Statistical Machine Learning and Exploratory Data Analysis research group; he is also currently visiting associate professor at Aalto University where he is a PI of the Probabilistic Machine Learning research group.
+Jaakko Peltonen is an associate professor of statistics (data analysis) at the Faculty of Natural Sciences, University of Tampere where he leads the Statistical Machine Learning and Exploratory Data Analysis research group; he is also currently visiting associate professor at the Department of Computer Science, Aalto University.
 He received his D.Sc. from Helsinki University of Technology in 2004.
-He is an editorial board member of Neural Networks, associate editor of Neural Processing Letters and an editorial board member of Heliyon, and executive committee member of the European Neural Network Society.
-He has served in organising committees of seven international conferences and one international summer school and in program committees of 24 international conferences/workshops, and has referee duties for numerous international journals and conferences.
+He is an editorial board member of Neural Networks, associate editor of Neural Processing Letters, editorial board member of Heliyon, and executive committee member of the European Neural Network Society.
+He has served in organising committees of eight international conferences and in program committees of 44 international conferences/workshops, and has referee duties for numerous international journals and conferences.
 He is an expert in statistical machine learning methods for exploratory data analysis, visualisation of data, and learning from multiple sources.